 Localization for financial and insurance clients leaves no room for error.
 Choose an ISO 17100-certified language services provider.
 The quality of financial translation depends on the linguistic skills of the translators, but it also relies heavily on their technical skills and the tools they use.
 In addition to drawing on a thoroughly screened network of translators, a language service partner should maintain client-specific termbases and translation memories.
 Automated QA tools also play an important role in maintaining consistency and following different national preferences for numerical formats and notation.

-For fintech translation, a second challenge is cultural accuracy.
+For fintech translation, a related challenge is cultural accuracy.
 The customer-centered nature of fintech means that success requires trust.
 A particular language might be spoken differently in different countries, and for some user interfaces, generational and regional differences may come into play as well.
 Website content, social media content, emails and texts, AI-generated assistance and, of course, the user interface, must ring true for the customer.
 Linguistic authenticity is particularly important as users interact with “bots.”
 The user might be well aware that they are talking with a bot, but the language still needs to feel authentic.

 Without security, fintech fails.
 The tool or application must itself inspire trust in its users, and it also must meet the regulatory requirements of the market.
 Every outside vendor needs to insure against unauthorized access to the trade secrets of the tool itself and, by extension, the user’s content.
 Localization engineering and translation must be secure as well as efficient.

 NDAs will never go out of style; every translator and employee must be bound by a non-disclosure agreement.
 An NDA might be a generalized agreement for all types of content, or it might be project-specific.
 In addition, the translation environment must also be secure.
 Cloud-based work environments need tested, proven security measures.
 Whoever coordinates the translation and localization work must protect the identities of their clients as well as the contents of their files.
 Adherence to SOC-2 standards of privacy and data security should be ongoing.
+A certified ISO 27001-compliant data security system is ideal.

 As your fintech and insurtech offerings grow, trust an innovative localization partner with deep roots in IT and finance to localize blockchain-based applications and platforms for global audiences.